Thames Ditton: Amenities

-Thames Ditton railway station links Thames Ditton to London Waterloo, serving the large commuter population, local workforce and Esher college student population.

-Its High Street is a conservation area that has a mixture of residential housing, office and retail shops in about equal proportion.
-The village High Street retains a pharmacy, greengrocery, florist, coffee/delicatessen shop, four restaurants (Chinese, Indian, Italian and Thai), sandwich/coffee shops, a photographers and a post-office/convenience store.
-There are also a hairdressers, estate agents, two gift shops, a silversmith and jewellers, tennis and hockey equipment shop (the latter run by an Olympic gold-medallist), a small modern art gallery, two beauty salons and an undertaker.
-In nearby Summer Road there is a newsagents, convenience store, dry cleaners and a high end interior designer.
-There are six pubs in the village, two with riverside frontages.
-The George and Dragon on the corner of High Street and Station Road hosts Thames Ditton Farmers' Market every 4 th Saturday of the month from 9 a.m. to 2 p.m.
+The High Street is a conservation area that has a mixture of residential housing, office and retail shops in about equal proportion.
+It retains a pharmacy, greengrocery, florist, coffee/delicatessen shop, four restaurants, sandwich/coffee shops, a photographers and a post-office/convenience store.
+There are also a hairdressers, estate agents, two gift shops, a silversmith and jewellers, tennis and hockey equipment shop, a small modern art gallery, two beauty salons and an undertaker.
+In nearby Summer Road, there is a newsagent, convenience store, dry cleaners and a high end interior designer.
+There are six pubs in the village, two with riverside frontages including the George and Dragon on the corner of High Street.
+Station Road hosts Thames Ditton Farmers' Market every fourth Saturday of the month.

 At Winters Bridge on the Portsmouth Road there is a small parade of shops that includes a nationally recognised patisserie and chocolatier.
 There is another off-licence, a pharmacy and newsagent on Thorkhill Road, formerly Workhouse Lane.

 The village has a Residents' Association, which was formed in 1934.
-The Residents' Association as at 2012 holds all three seats for the ward on Elmbridge Borough Council, and the Surrey County Council seat for the Dittons.

 A small United Reformed Church was added in the 19th century.
-Giggs Hill Green, and the Vera Fletcher Hall.
-The Vera Fletcher Hall "The Theatre in Thames Ditton" is on Embercourt Road, near Thames Ditton railway station.
-The old Victorian Village Hall was built in 1887 to commemorate Queen Victoria's Golden Jubilee as a gift to the community from local benefactor Hannibal Speer (born Hannibal Sandys) Lord of the Manor of Weston.
-Over the years the village hall has been able to attract stars such as Petula Clark (who opened the hall), Dorothy Tutin, Denis Quilley, Janet Suzman, John Julius Norwich, Susannah York, the English National Opera and the Royal Shakespeare Company with their "Shakespeare Revue".
+The Vera Fletcher Hall, known as "The Theatre in Thames Ditton", is on Embercourt Road, near to the railway station.
+The old Victorian Village Hall was built in 1887 to commemorate Queen Victoria's Golden Jubilee, as a gift to the community from local benefactor Hannibal Speer (born Hannibal Sandys) Lord of the Manor of Weston.
+Over the years, the village hall has been able to attract stars such as Petula Clark (who opened the hall), Dorothy Tutin, Denis Quilley, Janet Suzman, John Julius Norwich, Susannah York, the English National Opera and the Royal Shakespeare Company with their "Shakespeare Revue".
 Local drama and music groups present performances at the hall on a regular basis.

 The Rythe is a small river that bisected the southwest of the old parish in running almost along the Portsmouth Road and turns north near Ferry Road to drain into the Thames at which point it formed the old border with Long Ditton, which had a narrow riverside.

 Ye Olde Harrow, an historic inn was a base for the local militia in the days of highwaymen (see above) and subsequently hosted one of the oldest bowling greens in the county.
 It is to be demolished and several houses are to be built on the site.